TrevorMills/formidable-plus-incrementer/README.md

 Formidable Plus Incrementer - An Example Add-On to Formidable Plus.

-This is a WordPress plugin.
+This is a WordPress plugin that includes a jQuery add-on in your WordPress site that is using Formidable Plus.

 See readme.txt.